Guynn tops Mid throwers with a 33rd-place finish

 Mids to host seven-team meet in Wesley A. Brown Field House

-During his tenure at Navy, Sarigiannis has had throwers qualify six times for the NCAA's East Regional, including three athletes in three different events in 2011 and two repeat qualifiers in 2012.
+During his tenure at Navy, Sarigiannis has had throwers qualify eight times for the NCAA's East Regional, including three athletes in three different events in 2011 and two repeat qualifiers in 2012 and three in 2014.

 In 2012, Sarigiannis helped Alix Membreno place 29th at the NCAA's East Regional in the javelin after earning ECAC All-East honors and Lauren Allam qualified for the regional in the discus for the second straight year.
 During the 2011-12 season, Navy throwers also won one Patriot League individual title with four runner-up finishes at the indoor and outdoor championship meets.